n-raymond/OSM-PathFinder/README.md

 *_Note_* : The following exemples will use an OpenStreetMap file not included in this repo in order to keep it light.
-If you want to do some tests on the same file and use exactly the same commands, you might clone this [repo](https://github.com/PixelSpirit/MapExemple) at the root of the project.
+If you want to do some tests on the same file and use exactly the same commands, you might clone that [repo](https://github.com/PixelSpirit/MapExemple) at the root of the project.

 ####Basics
 To compute an itinerary, OSM-PathFinder must at least be used with the following command line :